Driving licence translation

 • The date of the translation.

-A sworn translator is a translator approved by a Court of Appeal.
+A certified translator is a translator approved by a Court of Appeal.
 He or she is considered to be a judicial expert and a ministerial officer, and assists the judiciary and government departments in their work.
-The sworn translator is responsible for translating official documents from a source language into the language of which he or she is an expert.
+The certified translator is responsible for translating official documents from a source language into the language of which he or she is an expert.
 Once the translation has been completed, the translator's stamp and signature, together with the words "conforms to the original", certify that the document has indeed been translated by his or her expertise.
 The translation will then be considered accurate and admissible by the courts or the public authorities because it has been translated and certified by a legal expert.

 There is no real difference except in the way the two terms are used.
-It is the translator who is sworn and the translation that is certified.
+It is usually the translator who is sworn and the translation that is certified.
 In other words, it is wrong to say "sworn translation", but rather "certified translation" by a "sworn translator".

 The original document is not compulsory, but it is recommended.
-Most sworn translators only receive digital copies of the documents they translate; the original is rarely used.
-It is therefore perfectly possible to send a scan of your document to the sworn translator, who will translate the document, print out the translation and the digital copy, stamp both and mention "conforms to the digital copy".
+Most certified translators only receive digital copies of the documents they translate; the original is rarely used.
+It is therefore perfectly possible to send a scan of your document to the certified translator, who will translate the document, print out the translation and the digital copy, stamp both and mention "conforms to the digital copy".
 All that remains is for you to present the two documents to the authorities, along with the original document, so that the authorities can check that the stamped digital document is identical to the original.

 Legalisation of a document is the act by which a document retains its legal value abroad.
 It is therefore an essential procedure, without which a document cannot be considered legal in a foreign country.
 That said, some countries have made agreements and do not require legalisation.
-For this reason, you should check with the relevant authorities before placing your order with a sworn translator.
+For this reason, you should check with the relevant authorities before placing your order with a certified translator.